 Many features in ROS can be configured for one or more ports on the device.
-The following describes how to specify a single port, a range of ports, or all ports .
+The following describes how to specify a single port, a range of ports, or a port within a specific slot.

-Select a single port by specifying the port number:
+Select a single port by specifying the slot and port number: